serii-singh/Community_Platform/README.md

 -  **Teaching Resources**: Browse, bookmark, and review various teaching materials.
 -  **Chat Room**: Real-time chat functionality with threaded messages.
 -  **Calendar**: View upcoming events and important dates.
 -  **Admin Capabilities**: Admins can manage users and content.
 -  **Insights** : Admin can view the insights of the student and teacher , interactions and their news and messgaes and get the data for bteer buisness prespective (implemented in mvp-2)
--
+-  **Classroom** : For tutors and Students to schedule or view classes/videos/tutorials
+-  **Messgaes** : For communication between the users .
+-  **PROFILE** : Created when the useris registered and given an id .
+On login the user will et access to profile and Email    name can predefined and id can be used as unique key .
+Photos and bio are editable fields and secondary email is a future plan .